tj/news-api/Readme.md

 ### GET /subscribers

 Responds with all subscribers for a `newsletter`, provided in the query-string parameter.
-This route requires the __API_TOKEN__.

 ### POST /subscribe